 Doing the right thing doesn’t mean it won’t be hard.
 It will be very hard.
 Sometimes gut-wrenching hard.

 If I’d simply trusted in my feelings or followed my heart I never would have given that baby up.
-But feelings lie.
+But feelings and emotions lie.
 My heart, and yours too is not to be trusted.
 The world tells us to follow our hearts but God says something altogether different:

 The heart is deceitful above all things and desperately wicked; Who can know it?
 Jeremiah 17:9